mjbieren/Coleochaetophyceae_Phylogenomics/README.md

 See [GPDS](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/blob/main/Scripts/08_GetPositiveDataSet_GPDS/README.md) for a more in-depth overview of what we did.

+## 8. BUSCO III
+The decontamination step is designed to be strict—favoring the removal of potential contaminants over the risk of keeping false positives.
+As a result, while it's effective at cleaning up the data, it can also lead to false negatives, where genuine sequences are mistakenly filtered out.
+Before we move on to inferring gene families (orthogroups) with OrthoFinder, we want to check how complete the transcriptomes are after decontamination.
+Some drop in completeness is expected, given how the filtering works.
+But this step helps us spot any samples that may have lost too much genomic content to be useful going forward.

 ## 9. OrthoFinder
 For the next step, we have to run [OrthoFinder](https://github.com/davidemms/OrthoFinder) ([DM Emms and S Kelly 2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1832-y)) to obtain the OrtoGroups.
 For this we use a guide tree and all the positive samples we have, and included also our outgroups. <br/><br/>
 See [OrthoFinder](https://github.com/mjbieren/Phylogenomics_klebsormidiophyceae/tree/main/Scripts/09_OrthoFinder) for a more in-depth overview of what we did.